 These provolone turnovers from Lidia Cooks from the Heart of Italy: A Feast of 175 Regional Recipes made a fantastic dessert, drizzled with a bit of honey I picked up at the farmer’s market.
 (And I swear it tastes way better than stuff from the grocer’s.)

 I’ve been watching her shows on television and this was one of the dishes I saw Lidia make.
 I’m not big on cooking shows, frankly, but this was very useful to watch.
 Mainly to see how she outlined the round cookie cutter shapes on the bottom dough (but did not cut through), put the cheese pieces on top, then laid another piece of dough on top and cut through both layers at once.
-I’ve tried to show you this in the pictures above.
+I’ve tried to show you this in the pictures below.

 - 1 1/2 cups flour